dustinmoris/DustedCodes/DustedCodes.Blog/App_Data/Articles/asynchronous-fsharp-workflows-in-nancyfx.md

   }
   |&gt; Async.RunSynchronously</code></pre>

-It works but is still not asynchronous.
-If you want to run the async workflow in a non-blocking fashion in NancyFx then you can pipe it to `Async.StartAsTask` which runs it asynchronously and returns a completed task:
+This works, but it is still not asynchronous.
+If you want to run the async workflow in a non-blocking fashion in Nancy then you can pipe it to `Async.StartAsTask` which runs it asynchronously and returns a completed task:

 <pre><code>do this.Get.["/foo", true] &lt;- fun ctx ct -&gt;
   async {